Nainik2509/Vuexy-React-Next-Js/docs/guide/overview/starter-kit-vs-full-package.md

 - No Axios
 - No Scroll to top

 Use it if you don't want to clutter your project with extra libs which aren't required.

-Don't worry about configuring third party libs which if you want to use them in starter-kit, our template is so flexible that all you have to do is just import lib file into your file and provide a third-party package that is ready to use 😍.
+You still need to streamline all the dependencies from package.json file.
+We have taken care of cleaning up unnecessary code .
+You can just copy components from full version into the starter kit it should work 😍.

 ::: tip
 Use starter-kit to provide reproduction steps if you raise any technical issue on [GitHub](/guide/overview/support.html).